Artemis6425/GameShuffler/README.md

 1. `savestateName` is what the emulator makes the names of the savestate.
 This usually is the name of the game, but we want to make sure we have it down properly.
 In the above section, mine was `SUPER MARIO 64`.
 Make sure this doesn't include the file extension, as the file extension by itself is put into `fileExtension`.
 Replace the number that normally says the savestate slot with `@`!
 1. The last important thing you need to make sure is correct are the `savestateKey`, `loadstateKey`, `slot1Key` and `slot2Key` hotkeys are correct.
 You can verify this by checking inside your emulator hotkey settings.
 Make sure you set them all to single-key binds!

-### The Code Itself

-it's not super user friendly yet since I don't want to release without all the features, but this is how to get it to work for now:

-1. Install Python 3.10.6 (should work on similar versions, untested though)
-1. Clone/download the repository.
-1. Open a terminal in the directory the files in, and type `pip install -r requirements.txt`.
-This will install all the dependencies for the program.

 From here, you should be completely set up!
 Change the settings as you see fit, and hop back up to [How to Use](https://github.com/Artemis6425/GameShuffler/tree/master#how-to-use)